PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 Evidence in technical report, and integrate in object detection algorithm:
 - Identifies appropriate perceptual features for object detection.
 (ILO 3.2 - Sufficient)
-- Identifies required prior-knowledge for contextualising object detection.
+- Identifies required prior-knowledge for contextualizing object detection.
 (ILO 3.2 - Good)
 - Uses cognitive models of pattern recognition to improve feature and/or object detection.
 (ILO 3.2 - Excellent)

 Evidence in technical report, and integrate in robotic controller & reinforcement learning algorithm: